GeorgeBerdovskiy/portfolio/content/projects/web/shelter-finder.md

 While on the team, I helped code the feedback and updated counter features, improved site security, and fully redesigned the website UI to be more professional and accessible.
 As lead member during my Junior year, I also communicated with our partners to determine areas where the application can be improved and trained new members for both the programming and communication areas of the project.

-Please free to visit the website and watch the demo video at shelterfinder.org.
+Please free to visit the website and watch the demo video at {{< standard-anchor link="https://shelterfinder.org" content="https://shelterfinder.org" >}}.

 {{< section-header kind="code" title="Technologies and Languages" >}}